 Top Bucharest Events

 Additionally, autumn visitors can partake in the Romanian Wine Festival.
-For those who are looking for things to do in Bucharest at Christmas can attend the city’s holiday markets.
+For those who are looking for what to do in Bucharest at Christmas can attend the city’s holiday markets.

 Best Bucharest Tours

 We typically enjoy getting acquainted with places on our own, but Bucharest is complex.
-It’s more insightful getting to know the city with a guide leading the way on a Bucharest Sightseeing Tour.
+It can be more insightful while getting to know the city with a guide leading the way.

 We joined the mid-morning Story of Bucharest Tour by Walkabout Free Tour.
-Featuring top attractions coupled with personal stories, our guide gave an honest introduction to Bucharest.
+Featuring top attractions coupled with personal stories, our guide gave an honest introduction to the city.

 Alternative Tour Bucharest

 There are many places to visit around Bucharest, as well!
-We are sharing a few popular tours and top things to do near Bucharest that you might want to add to your trip plan.
+We are sharing a few popular tours that you might want to add to your trip plan.

-If your overall Itinerary for Romania doesn’t include Brasov and Transylvania, you can still get there on a Peles and Bran Castle Day Trip from Bucharest.
-Join this highly rated Brasov, Peles Castle and Bran Tour from Bucharest.
-Get the details
+If your overall Itinerary for Romania doesn’t include Brasov and Transylvania, you can still get there on a Peles and Bran Castle Day Trip.

 Palatul Mogosoaia and Monasteries

 You might not realize it, but Bulgaria is one of the best places to visit near Bucharest.
-On a guided tour, participants visit a Bulgarian village, an ancient fortress and historic monastery.
-Learn more about this trip
+On this guided tour, participants visit a Bulgarian village, an ancient fortress and historic monastery.

 Bucharest to Constanta Tour

 A popular seaside destination on the Black Sea Coast, Constanta provides sun, sea and history!
-On a full day trip from Bucharest, visitors can learn about the past, see the city and relax by the sea.
-Get the specifics
+On this full day trip, you learn about the past, see the city and relax by the sea!

 Bucharest, Romania FAQs

-Now that we’ve covered everything to do in Bucharest – it’s likely you still have a few questions for your visit.
-Below we answer a few frequently asked questions about traveling to Bucharest.
+Now that we’ve covered everything to do in Bucharest – it’s likely you still have a few questions for your visit!

 When is the Best Time to Visit Bucharest?

-Deciding when to travel to Bucharest is one of biggest factors in planning a trip.
-We think the best time to go to Bucharest is in the autumn, when the temperatures back off enough that you can enjoy the outdoors without the oppressive heat.
+We feel the best time to go to Bucharest is in the autumn, when the temperatures back off enough that you can enjoy the outdoors without the oppressive heat.

 Is Bucharest Affordable?

-Overall, Bucharest is an affordable destination.
-Budget-conscious travelers will find many free and cheap things to do in Bucharest.
+Overall, yes!
 Accommodations and food are a good value, when compared to other European destinations.
 Although most museums charge entry fees, tickets are usually reasonably priced.

 What is the Currency in Romania?

 The currency used in Romania is the Leu (or Lei plural).
-They are eventually converting to the Euro…but until then, plan on using the local RON currency.
-Credit cards are widely accepted, as well.
+They are eventually converting to the Euro…but until then, plan on using the RON.
+Credit cards are widely accepted.

 Should I Tip in Bucharest?